sahil280114/whisper-test/README.md

-# 🍌 Banana Serverless Whisper Templatefsfsdggg
+# 🍌 Banana Serverless Whisper Templatefsfsdggghh
 bbbhhh
 This repo gives a bhhhhhhhasic framework for servidsdsng OpenAIhhh'shh hhhWhispe  r in production using suuimple bhHTTP servers.e fdsf bnbhhhhhhhhhbb